 - Handouts detailing codes and regulations

-Municipal employees must be trained and prepared to deliver clear, appropriate responses to customer questions as they come in, whether over the phone or in person.
-Establishing a solid level of communication upfront between the building department and customers will help prevent misunderstandings, confusion, errors, and frustrations throughout the rest of the permitting process.
+By delivering clear, appropriate responses to customer questions as they come in, whether over the phone or in person, you can help prevent misunderstandings, confusion, errors, and frustrations throughout the rest of the permitting process.

-- Hiring experienced, versatile reviewers – Find plans examiners who have the know-how needed to take on different kinds of plans, from the simplest residential applications to complex commercial projects.
+- Hiring experienced, versatile reviewers — Find plan examiners who have the know-how needed to take on different kinds of plans, from the simplest residential applications to complex commercial projects.

 - Establishing a continuous training program — Leverage experienced staff or a professional training agency to train staff on the proper ways to pre-screen submittals, communicate with applicants, and perform reviews.